 Aside from some rather whizzy concepts bearing this name – this is pretty straightforward.
 Interactive eLearning places an emphasis on user interactions throughout the exercises to enhance engagement and immersion in the subject.
-This sort of training can also demand decision making, branching and role based thinking and forms the bedrock of the scenario based approach to training.
+This sort of training can also demand decision making, branching and role-based thinking and forms the bedrock of the scenario based approach to training.

-In the context of elearning, learners to provide input within an online course in the form of selecting options, completing quizzes etc, and receive feedback as a result.
+In the context of elearning, learners provide input within an online course in the form of selecting options, completing quizzes etc, and receiving feedback as a result.
 Interactive multimedia is present in many other fields, notably Gaming – an industry that has a major impact on the elearning industry in terms of engagement theory and best practices.